 Cost-Sharing Reality

-Despite ACA protections, employees often face significant out-of-pocket costs.
-Deductibles, coinsurance (typically 20-30% for delivery), and copays can add up to thousands of dollars.
-A 2023 Kaiser Family Foundation study found that the average cost of childbirth in a hospital setting exceeds $18,000, with the employee responsible for 20-30% in many plans.
-This financial burden is one reason why benefits innovation is desperately needed.
+Despite ACA protections, employees still face significant out‑of‑pocket costs.
+Deductibles, coinsurance (typically 20–30% for delivery), and copays can easily add up to thousands of dollars.
+A 2023 Kaiser Family Foundation study pegged the average cost of a hospital birth at over $18,000—with the employee on the hook for 20–30% in many plans.
+No wonder benefits innovation is desperately needed.
+WellthCare, the first Health-to-Wealth Benefit System, answers that need by offering $0-copay prenatal and postpartum care, rewarding every verified action with spendable store dollars and automatic retirement contributions, and helping families build health and wealth from the start.

 The Waste-Filled Benefits System and Maternity Care

-As we note in the WellthCare ecosystem analysis, an estimated 20-25% of healthcare spend is wasted due to inefficiency, billing errors, and misaligned incentives.
+WellthCare’s ecosystem analysis estimates that 20–25% of healthcare spending is wasted—due to inefficiency, billing errors, and misaligned incentives.
 Maternity care is no exception.
 Common issues include:

-- Duplicate testing because of lack of care coordination.
+- Duplicate testing due to lack of care coordination.

 - Hospital choice disparities leading to wildly different costs for the same delivery.

-- Underutilized preventive care: Many employees skip prenatal visits because of cost concerns, leading to more expensive emergency interventions later.
+- Underutilized preventive care: Many employees skip prenatal visits because of cost, leading to expensive emergency interventions later.

 How the System Fails Employees—and Employers

 The current model rewards sickness, not prevention.
-A healthy pregnancy that avoids complications should result in lower claims costs, but most plans treat maternity as a passive claim event rather than an opportunity for proactive value.
-Employees who delay care due to high deductibles or copays often end up with higher-risk deliveries, NICU stays, and larger employer liability.
-Meanwhile, retirement insecurity and financial stress compound the problem-employees worried about out-of-pocket costs are less likely to seek early prevention.
+A healthy pregnancy should mean lower claims, but most plans treat maternity as a passive claim event rather than a chance for proactive value.
+Employees who delay care because of high deductibles often end up with riskier deliveries, NICU stays, and bigger employer liability.
+Meanwhile, financial stress compounds the problem—employees worried about costs skip early prevention.

 Innovative Approaches: WellthCare’s Health-to-Wealth Model

-WellthCare reimagines how benefits handle maternity care by creating a Health-to-Wealth Operating System that aligns incentives upfront.
-Instead of waiting for claims to roll in, WellthCare rewards preventive actions with real, spendable dollars.
-How this applies to maternity:
+WellthCare reimagines maternity benefits with its Health‑to‑Wealth Operating System, aligning incentives from the start.
+Instead of waiting for claims to pile up, it rewards preventive actions with spendable dollars.
+Here's how it applies to maternity:

-- $0 copay care used first: Employees access prenatal and postpartum visits at no cost, reducing financial barriers to early prevention.
+- $0 copay care used first: Employees access prenatal and postpartum visits at no cost, reducing financial barriers.

 - Free money at the WellthCare Store™: Earned instantly by completing prenatal scans, labs, and education.
-These dollars can be spent on health-boosting products like prenatal vitamins, pumps, or breast milk storage.
+Spend on health‑boosting products like prenatal vitamins or breast milk storage.

-- Bill reduction services: If any maternity care results in a bill, WellthCare’s system can reduce it by an average of 70%, and the employee can earn store dollars for participating.
+- Bill reduction services: If any maternity care results in a bill, WellthCare can reduce it by an average of 70%, and employees earn store dollars for participating.

-This flywheel-free care → less out-of-pocket → earned store dollars → growing pension-directly addresses the pain points of traditional maternity benefits.
-Employers see fewer claims, lower premiums, and higher retention, because employees are healthier and financially more secure.
+This flywheel—free care leads to less out‑of‑pocket spending, earned store dollars, and a growing pension—directly tackles the pain points of traditional maternity benefits.
+Employers see fewer claims, lower premiums, and better retention, because employees are healthier and more financially secure.

 Real-World Compliance Considerations

-Employers must navigate several compliance requirements when designing maternity benefits.
-The Pregnancy Discrimination Act requires treating pregnancy-related conditions the same as other medical conditions.
+Employers need to navigate several compliance requirements when designing maternity benefits.
+The Pregnancy Discrimination Act requires pregnancy‑related conditions to be treated like any other medical condition.
 The FMLA provides unpaid leave, but benefits continuation is separate.
-For self-funded plans, the WellthCare Readiness Index™ analyzes actual employee behaviors, including maternity-related preventive actions, to provide proof of when switching to a self-funded alternative saves money-while maintaining full compliance records under ERISA and HIPAA.
+For self‑funded plans, the WellthCare Readiness Index™ analyzes actual employee behaviors—including maternity preventive actions—to show when switching to a self‑funded alternative saves money, while maintaining full compliance under ERISA and HIPAA.

 What Employees Should Know